RAF Jurby: 457 Squadron

-No. 5 Air Observer School
+No. 5 Air Observers School

-Following the findings of the Butt Report, citing a required improvement in the standards of navigation, RAF Jurby reverted to its former title of No. 5 Air Observer School in July 1941 with navigation, bomb aiming and air gunnery now forming part the station's remit.
+Following the findings of the Butt Report, citing a required improvement in the standards of navigation, RAF Jurby reverted to its former title of No. 5 Air Observers School in July 1941 with navigation, bomb aiming and air gunnery now forming part the station's remit.
 As part of the re-organisation Handley Page Hampdens arrived at Jurby as they were removed from front line operations, joining the Avro Ansons and the other training aircraft.
 Instructors were screened personnel who had completed a tour of operations on a front line bomber squadron.

 By the beginning of 1943 the Hampdens had gone and were being replaced by Avro Anson trainers, a total of 60 being recorded in February.
 The station's compliment still included 6 Blenheim I's and 15 Blenheim IV's together with 10 Westland Lysanders.

 Further changes were being made to meet the demands of Bomber Command whose mainstay were the newly introduced heavy bombers such as the Handley Page Halifax and the Avro Lancaster both of which required seven crew members.
 The title 'Observer' disappeared to be replaced by more specialised categories- Navigator (N), Bomb Aimer (B) and Air Gunner (AG).
 At this time Bomber Command were also starting to benefit from advancements in radio navigation such as GEE and the ground mapping radar H2S.

 By 1944 the RAF Training Command was also receiving qualified Navigators, Bomb Aimers and Air Gunners from the British Commonwealth Air Training Plan.
 This led to another re-organisation of the training undertaken at RAF Jurby which became known as the No. 5 Air Navigation and Bombing School from February 1944.